arfshl/gettor/README.md

-Unofficial Tor Browser redistribution at GitHub

-Updated every 1 hour
+Unofficial Tor Browser redistribution at GitHub, updated every 1 hour and easy to replicate

+How to replicate:
+- Generate your own repository using template
+- Run GetTor workflow
+- Profit!

 This project is not affiliated with The Tor Project